Small Business and the SEC

 Office of Small Business Policy.
 The Office of Small Business Policy in the SEC’s Division of Corporation Finance acts as an office of advocacy within the SEC to serve small businesses and represent their concerns within the SEC.
 The staff of the Office of Small Business Policy acts as the SEC's ombudsman for small business.

 The Office of Small Business Policy will be glad to assist you with any questions you may have regarding the federal securities laws.
-You may send them an e-mail message at SmallBusiness@SEC.gov or submit a request for interpretive advice using their online form.
+You may submit a request for interpretive advice using their online form.
 You also may reach the office staff at:

 Office of Small Business Policy